Office: Room A333, LGRC

 Contents: This course provides an in-depth examination of the principles of distributed systems in general, and distributed operating systems in particular.
 Covered topics include processes and threads, concurrent programming, distributed interprocess communication, distributed process scheduling, virtualization, distributed file systems, security in distributed systems, distributed middleware and applications such as the web and peer-to-peer systems.
 Some coverage of operating system principles for multiprocessors will also be included.
 A brief overview of advanced topics such as cloud computing, green computing, and mobile computing will be provided, time permitting.

-Prerequisites: Students should be able to easily program in a high-level language such as python , have had a course on data structures, be familiar with elements of computer architecture and have had previous exposure to the operating system concepts of processes, virtual memory, and scheduling.
+Prerequisites: Students should be able to easily program in a high-level language such as java, C++ or python , have had a course on data structures, be familiar with elements of computer architecture and have had previous exposure to the operating system concepts of processes, virtual memory, and scheduling.
 A previous course on uniprocessor operating systems (e.g., CMPSCI 377) will be helpful but not required.

 Moodle: We will use moodle for homework and lab submssions and online quizzes.
 Solutions and grades to individual assignments and labs will also be posted on moodle.